-Pillar 1: Somaliland statehood is based on aspects that require international intervention; not Mogadishu's sympathy.
+Principle #1: Somaliland statehood is based on aspects that require international intervention; not Mogadishu's Approval.

-The figures behind these aspects are beyond the comprehension of Somalia or any other African country alone.
-Despite what it thinks, Somalia is not the parent country of a secessionist Somaliland.
+These aspects are beyond the comprehension of Somalia and the majority of African countries in the AU.
+Despite what it thinks, Somalia is not the parent country of a 'secessionist' Somaliland.
 Anarchy is to expect Mogadishu, which cannot govern itself, to deal with aspects that are by nature for every sovereign country to collectively take a stand (international recognition).
 These are the main highlights of the African Union fact-finding mission on Somaliland..
 If the Somaliland government is expecting international recognition through an approval process from Somalia, it means it has accepted to be a secessionist region within Somalia.
 This is a breach of Somaliland's constitution and a reveral of the 1991 declaration of indepedence.

 In a previous article, I have explained how Somalia will be the last country to recognise Somaliland mainly due to fear of other federal states seceding.
 We should not see this as a problem at all.
-There are precedents for this: Pakistan was the last to recognise Bangladesh's sovereignty (note again Somaliland is not a secessionist case).
+There are precedents for this: Pakistan was the last to recognise Bangladesh's sovereignty (Important note again Somaliland is not a secessionist region ect...).

 Similar to Senegal and Gambia, Maylasia and Singapore and all other countries that ended their biliteral unions, Somaliland and Somalia will forever be two countries that will enjoy some sort of relations.
-Our target should be to normalise these relations as soon as possible for the benefit of both countries.
-Before we reach our target, however, there will be breakdowns, pauses and breakthroughs similar to any other two sovereign countries with territorial disputes.
+Our final target should be to normalise these relations for the benefit of both countries.
+Before we reach that target, however, there will be breakdowns, pauses and breakthroughs similar to any other two sovereign countries with territorial disputes.
 Needless to say, talks should be ended, for example, if any of these four principles are broken by Somalia or other parties.